seanconlon29/Tap-into-Your-Tastes/README.md

 ## Data Cleaning
 Data cleaning was performed using the following steps:
-1. Merging the two datasets into one dataframe labeled as beer_df.
+1. Merging the two datasets into one data frame labeled as beer_df.
-2. Only keeping the top 50 breweries within the United States, to reduce the size of the dataset and increase the accuracy of the models.
+2. Only keeping the top 50 breweries within the United States, reduces the size of the dataset and increases the accuracy of the models.
-3. Removed all rows that contained less than 5000 entires per year, as it helpped the recommendation systems accuracy.
+3. Removed all rows that contained less than 5000 entries per year, as it helped the recommendation systems' accuracy.
 4. Removing any missing, unneeded duplicate values as well as outliers unnecessary for the analysis.
 5. Feature engineering of columns to create new features that would be useful for the analysis as well as data visualization.

 <br>

 ## Modeling
 All models performed were using the surprise package and model tuning considering GridSearchCV as well as RandomizedSearchCV.
 Each model has an accuracy score that is sufficient enough to be less than half a rate off from the actual rating.
-These models include the Collaborative Model which prioritizes the users reviews and the Item-Based Model which prioritizes each feature that was rated.
+These models include the Collaborative Model which prioritizes the users' reviews and the Item-Based Model which prioritizes each feature that was rated.
 They were then combined into an Ensemble Model to accurately predict a beer's alcohol by volume (ABV) based on the brewery the beer was from.
-The last model created was Location-Based which takes advantage of the latitude and longitude coordinates to provide the necessary recommentations.
+The last model created was Location-Based which takes advantage of the latitude and longitude coordinates to provide the necessary recommendations.

 #### Collaborative Model
-This model was created in order to predict a user's rating based off of similar users ratings of certain beers.
+This model was created to predict a users' rating based on similar ratings of certain beers.
 Using this information it will then provide an accurate list of 5 beers that the user will most likely enjoy.
-The recommendations created were for not only recommending beers, but also breweries that produce similar beers as to the ones highly-rated.
+The recommendations created were for not only recommending beers, but also breweries that produce similar ones to those highly rated.

 This model performed decently well compared to the RMSE and MAE scores of the baseline, using NormalPredictor.
-It was then tested using mulitple algoritms such as SVD and KNNBasic, along with parameter tuning of the model.
-Overall, the model performed pretty well with an RMSE and MAE around 0.3 meaning the accuracy performed was approximately 70%.
+It was then tested using multiple algoritms such as SVD and KNNBasic, along with parameter tuning of the model.
+Overall, the model performed pretty well with an RMSE and MAE of 0.3 meaning the accuracy performed was approximately 70%.

 <figure>
     <p align="center">